alexhokl/notes/nix/gpg.md

 Once all Yubikeys has been filled with the new set of subkeys, the exported public key can be uploaded onto all sites (such as `pgp.mit.edu` or `github.com`) that using this key.
 Since the public contains information on the subkeys, update is required on those sites.
+The public key uploaded can also be imported by other machines so that the new subkeys can be used.
 The exported secret key can then be copied to an encrypted storage for long term offline storage.
 The secret key on the machine can be removed by

 ```sh
 KEYID=your-master-key-id